Scotts Osmocote 800g Plant Starter Controlled Release Fertiliser

 Magnolia: looking for a feature tree with some serious ‘Wow!' impact?
 The deciduous magnolia will deliver.

-Star jasmine: this striking vine can be trained to grow vertically over wires and trellising, as well as horizontally, to create carpets of bright green covered with white, star-shaped flowers.
+Jasmine: this striking vine can be trained to grow vertically over wires and trellising, as well as horizontally, to create carpets of bright green covered with white, star-shaped flowers.

 Check out our huge range of plants now and get your garden growing!